-However, like it or not, we can't possibly answer the phone as often as it rings- nor respond in a way that will be satisfying to you...and there are a few very good reasons why.
+However, like it or not, we can't possibly answer the phone as often as it rings- and even if we could, respond in a way that would resolve your questions

 As such, it takes time and coordination to communicate with each other and then back to the public because we can't shout a question over the cubicle wall...

-But 99.9% of the questions will be asked via phone are things that require immediate consideration...things we can't answer in a cal- sometimes even at all- because of the many factors that would go into the response.
+But 99.9% of the questions people ask via phone are things that require immediate consideration...things we can't answer in a call- sometimes even at all- because of the many factors that would go into the response.

-Almost anything you want to casually ask us is stuff we simply cannot answer because there too many variables involved.
+Almost anything you want to casually ask us, we simply cannot answer accurately because there too many variables involved.

 If you want to understand more about why this is, keep going!